vaquarkhan/microservices-recipes-a-free-gitbook/chapters/11-khan-pattern-deep-dive.md

 ### 11.8.3 Edge Computing Adaptation

-Adapting Adaptive Granularity Strategy for edge/IoT:
+Adapting Adaptive Granularity Governance: The Khan Microservice Pattern for edge/IoT:
 - Latency-aware RVx calculations
 - Bandwidth-constrained optimization
 - Offline-first service boundaries

 ## 11.9 Conclusion: From Crisis to Clarity

-The Adaptive Granularity Strategy was born from failure—a catastrophic Black Friday that cost millions and nearly ended my career.
+Adaptive Granularity Governance: The Khan Microservice Pattern was born from failure—a catastrophic Black Friday that cost millions and nearly ended my career.
 But that crisis led to a breakthrough: the realization that microservices needed quantitative, context-aware guidance.

-Over the past 8 years (2017-2025), the Adaptive Granularity Strategy has evolved from a desperate solution to an industry-recognized methodology, validated across hundreds of organizations and thousands of services.
+Over the past 8 years (2017-2025), Adaptive Granularity Governance: The Khan Microservice Pattern has evolved from a desperate solution to an industry-recognized methodology, validated across hundreds of organizations and thousands of services.

 **The Core Insight:** Microservices architecture isn't about following rules—it's about making measurable trade-offs based on your specific context.